ShankarBUS/examresults/Google Forms & Apps Script Tutorial.md

 # Collecting Emails and Registration Numbers in Google Forms and Distributing Exam Results with Apps Script

-This demo explains how to create a Google Form to collect email addresses and registration numbers, and use Google Apps Script to fetch exam results from the API and distribute them via email.
+This tutorial explains how to create a Google Form to collect email addresses and registration numbers, and use Google Apps Script to fetch exam results from the API and distribute them via email.

 ## Step 1: Create a Google Form